Search

 What speaker voicing actually means

-Speaker voicing is the tonal personality of the speaker as a whole.
-It is the reason one speaker feels smooth and natural while another feels more energetic, brighter, more direct, or more demanding.
-In karaoke, this matters because the voice sits right in the part of the sound that people notice most easily.
-Small differences in tonal character can change whether a singer sounds supported, exposed, relaxed, or slightly strained.
+In karaoke, voicing matters because the human voice sits in the part of the sound people notice most quickly.
+Small differences in tonal character can change whether a singer sounds supported, exposed, relaxed, thin, chesty, sharp, or slightly strained.

 What users actually hear at home